 Courtney's expert tip: They have a secret menu, which you can find out if you ask the cashier.
 However, best to do this when the lineup is not cascading onto the street.

-There are the type of people will who eat supermarket sushi, and those people don't go to Japango.
-Japango is all about freshness and hustles at a breakneck speed to get takeout orders in your belly as soon as possible.
+There is the type of people will who eat supermarket sushi, and those people don't go to Japango.
+Japango is all about freshness and hustles at breakneck speed to get takeout orders in your belly as soon as possible.
 (Because Netflix waits for no one!
 Oh, wait, that's exactly what it does.).
-The signature roll is - what else? - Japango, which is great if you will forget this article as soon as you read it.
-California roll on the inside, but jazzed up with salmon, seared scallop, spicy mayo and micro greens.
+The signature roll is, what else, Japango, which is great if you will forget this article as soon as you read it.
+It is a California roll on the inside but jazzed up with salmon, seared scallop, spicy mayo and microgreens.
 Japango's restaurant space sizes at only 530 square feet.
 You may return home and find yourself feeling like your bachelor apartment is spacious.
 Order online at Door Dash or Uber Eats if you don't feel like picking it up yourself.

 Courtney's expert tip: If you are with a crowd, their sushi platter easily feeds 2-4 people.